Click on the Indicators below for More Information

 East Pacific - North Pacific Teleconnection Pattern Index (EP-NP)

-During the last five years, the EP-NP indicator has shifted phase from mostly positive to mostly negative.
+During the last five years, the EP-NP indicator has shifted from mostly positive to mostly negative.

 EPNP